top of page

 AMC Greenleaf Hut on trail leading to Mt Lafayette summit.

 A quick gain in elevation gave us spectacular views of the White Mountains.
-In the distance is Mt Moosilauke, another of the NH 4000 footers that we plan to hike in 2020.
+In the distance is Mt Moosilauke, another of the NH 4000 footers that we've climbed.
 It looks like an orange carpet was stretched across the mountains.
 Click here to navigate to the Hike Mt Moosilauke blog.

 View of Mt Moosilauke from Mt Lafayette

-On top of the roughness of the trails, the ascents to White Mountain high peaks are quite steep, rising over 1,000 feet per mile for miles at a time without switchbacks to provide physical or mental relief to weary hikers.
-The best thing to do under these circumstances is to keep your eyes down to avoid crushing all hope and take small steps so not to exhaust your quadriceps muscles.
+In addition to the ruggedness of the trails, the climbs to the high peaks of White Mountain are very steep, with elevations increasing over 1,000 feet per mile for several miles without any switchbacks to offer physical or mental relief to tired hikers.
+In these situations, it's best to keep your gaze downward to maintain hope and take small steps to prevent overworking your quadriceps muscles.

 Mt Lafayette via Greenleaf Path.
 Eroded and rock covered trail in White Mountains of NH.